Parameterization

 For a real-world example of a parameterized type, let's look at the

-type from Mojo's standard library.
+SIMD type from Mojo's standard library.

 Single instruction, multiple data (SIMD) is a parallel processing technology built into many modern CPUs, GPUs, and custom accelerators.
 SIMD allows you to perform a single operation on multiple pieces of data at once.
 For example, if you want to take the square root of each element in an array, you can use SIMD to parallelize the work.

 Processors implement SIMD using low-level vector registers in hardware that hold multiple instances of a scalar data type.
-In order to use the SIMD instructions on these processors, the data must be shaped into the proper SIMD width (data type) and length (vector size).
+To use the SIMD instructions on these processors, the data must be shaped into the proper SIMD width (data type) and length (vector size).
 Processors may support 512-bit or longer SIMD vectors, and support many data types from 8-bit integers to 64-bit floating point numbers, so it's not practical to define all of the possible SIMD variations.

-type (defined as a struct)
+Mojo's SIMD type (defined as a struct)

 the SIMD vectors on any hardware.

-Here's a cut-down (non-functional) version of Mojo's SIMD
+Here's a cut-down (non-functional) version of Mojo's SIMD type definition:

-struct SIMD[type: DType, size: Int]:
+struct SIMD[dtype: DType, size: Int]:

 var value: … # Some low-level MLIR stuff here